 Bekaert Corporation is a global steel wire manufacturer that operates five U.S. facilities.
-North American Logistics Manager Maurizio Pardetti recently spoke about the company’s transition to a collaborative transportation management platform on our recent webinar titled “Creating Efficiencies in the Logistics Process with Dock Scheduling,” citing that the company was able to significantly cut its transportation costs by implementing Transporeon dock scheduling.
+North American Logistics Manager Maurizio Pardetti recently spoke about the company’s transition to a collaborative transportation management platform, citing that the company was able to significantly cut its transportation costs by implementing Transporeon Dock Scheduling.

 When did Bekaert begin using the Transporeon collaborative transportation platform?

 Bekaert Corporation in the U.S. was introduced to Transporeon in late 2015, but we’ve actually been doing business in Europe for many years.
 Our group in the U.S. determined that there was a need to introduce a TMS with the functionality to better manage the centralized transportation aspects of our business.
 All five manufacturing facilities are now using the Transporeon dock scheduling management system.
 We manage the dock scheduling and the transportation arrangements from one central location in Rogers, Arkansas, for about $30 million in freight.

 What were scheduling processes like before implementing Transporeon dock scheduling and how have they improved?